 How to reduce downtime occurring due to planned stops?

-First of all, you need to track and prioritise your planned stops.
+First of all, you need to track and prioritize your planned stops.
 While not all of them are avoidable or even negative, often it is possible to reduce the duration of these stops.
 Many of them are very common, and various methods are available to help battle them.

-For product changeovers, the most popular approach is the Single Minute Exchange of Dies program (SMED), which borrows its name from Toyota’s attempts to optimise the change of dies on large transfer-stamping machines that produce vehicle body parts.
+For product changeovers, the most popular approach is the Single Minute Exchange of Dies program (SMED), which borrows its name from Toyota’s attempts to optimize the change of dies on large transfer-stamping machines that produce vehicle body parts.

 Furthermore, you could consider allocating one time window for different planned stops (for example, cleaning and maintenance).

 Unplanned production downtime results from machine breakdown so often that many sources name this category simply “Breakdowns” or “Equipment failure”.

 Downtime as a result of equipment failure or breakdown is an unplanned stop, however, an unplanned equipment failure could lead to the subsequent need to schedule a planned maintenance event at a later date.